Students will receive grades according to the following scale:

 (F) Fail: Work fails to meet even minimal expectations for course credit for a graduate student.
 Performance has been consistently weak in methodology and understanding, with serious limits in many areas.
 Weaknesses or limits are pervasive.

 Master’s students need a cumulative grade point average (GPA) of at least 3.0 to graduate and are expected to maintain a cumulative grade point average of 3.0 throughout their academic career.
 Students may not graduate with a cumulative GPA below 3.0.
 Doctoral candidates are required to maintain a 3.3 GPA.

 A GPA below the required minimum is grounds for dismissal.
 Students who have less than the required cumulative GPA during any semester are placed on academic probation and closely monitored for academic progress.
 Students placed on academic probation may be prevented from future registration and/or restricted in the number of courses they can take during a given semester.

 Students who earn an incomplete grade (IP or IF) or a failing grade (F) are expected to complete the course during the next semester in which it is offered.
 Students with two or more IP or IF grades on their transcript will be placed on academic probation.
 After one academic year, an IP remaining on a student’s transcript will automatically revert to an N (no grade) and an IF will automatically revert to an F. After this period, students will be required to re-register and pay for the course.

 Students are allowed one opportunity to repeat a course.
 If this second attempt is unsuccessful, a student will likely be required to withdraw from the school.

-A student whose GPA remains below the required minimum for two consecutive semesters may be asked to withdraw from Wagner.
+A student whose GPA remains below the required minimum for two consecutive semesters (including summer) will be asked to withdraw from Wagner.

 Academic Standing and Financial Aid